Daniel-KM/Omeka-S-module-BulkEdit/README.md

 order to modify or to clean them.

 Current processes are:
+- Set or remove language of a property
+- Set visibility of a property public or private
 - Remove all trailing white spaces
 - Remove duplicate values
-- Set or remove language of a property

 Furthermore, values are automatically trimmed and deduplicated when a resource is saved.